shanellewiks/ANBO_congen/ReadMe.md

 * LFMM.R: Script for running LFMM
 * RDA.R: Script for running RDA
 * Datacheck.R: Please ignore.
 Personal script for checking data.

+### Challenges
+##### Although I decided not to do a GWAS due to the lack of sufficient sample size, this was also in part being unable to impute my files and obtain output files that would let me run a GWAS.
+##### My first attempt at imputing was using the [grur package](https://thierrygosselin.github.io/grur/articles/rad_genomics_computer_setup.html), which was developed to impute Radseq data.
+Unfortunately, this package and some of its dependencies are no longer supported in R. Even compiling packages locally proved impossible for me.
+##### I then tried to impute using [Beagle 4.1](https://faculty.washington.edu/browning/beagle/b4_1.html).
+Once again, this proved challenging since the loci in the vcf file were not sorted in order.
+After some attempts at sorting this (including using BCFtools sort and some awk use), I reached another dead end.
+##### My final attempt at imputing was using [LinkImputer](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-017-3873-5).
+This seemed to work at the start, however, this gave me several errors and also proved to be a dead end.
+##### The simple imputation in R for GEA using the most common genotypes was helpful for those analyses.
+However, I couldn't find a way to export these filed into the input files required to run GWAS (.vsf's or .ped files from Plink).
+##### Although I am disappointed that I could not run a GWAS for this project, I now have some experience doing GEA, which is an analysis I will actually be doing for my dissertation, so I have some practice now!